 SUSE works to promote the quality of supported employment in Scotland.

-This section features case studies from SUSE members, and winners of the 2011 Scottish Business Diversity Awards.
+This section features case studies from SUSE members, both videos and text.

 Ikea is now the world's largest furniture retailer.
 In Midlothian it works with a range of supported employment agencies to recruit, and give work experience to, disabled people.